Skip to main navigation Skip to main content Skip to page footer

 In our most recent issues we have given some consideration to the fact that the growth of Western Buddhism has been predominantly lay practitioner based and we have published a number of articles on the integration of Buddhist practice into everyday life.
 Though this explosion of the Dharma in the West has many positive aspects it may also have a darker side.
 The proliferation of teachers and doctrines has resulted a number of instances where, possibly with good intentions, inauthentic Buddhism and poorly qualified teachers have been portrayed as the real thing.
 Some of the consequences of such situations have been discussed by Stuart Lachs in NCF 10.

-Clearly the question of authenticity in Buddhist training goes to the core of our assesment of our own experiences and may raise the most profound dilemmas as to the role of our teacher in our practice.
+Clearly the question of authenticity in Buddhist training goes to the core of our assessment of our own experiences and may raise the most profound dilemmas as to the role of our teacher in our practice.
 In this issue we offer the views of several practitioners who address the issue of authenticity in a number of ways.
 Ken Jones considers the rise of large and doctrinal Buddhist organisations in Britain and Simon Child discusses the process of integrating spiritual practice into everyday life.
 In our main piece John Crook assesses the nature of authenticity in practice and the role of personal honesty in its attainment.
 We also have a short article by Shifu in which he discusses how we view and interpret spiritual experience.

 It must be stressed that these discussions are only the views of individual practitioners.
 You may disagree or have things to add.
 If so please write.
 We hope that these articles will stimulate debate.
 Many of you may have wrestled with these issues.
 If so, write and tell us!